cuplsensor/cuplcodec/docs/specification/features.rst

    This does not update when the
    :need:`CODEC_FEAT_26` field changes in order to save power :need:`CODEC_SPEC_8`.

-   The hash is calculated from unencoded sample data.

 .. feat:: LengthSamples
    :id: CODEC_FEAT_25